aliasnille/airtab2php/README.md

 ### Create - airtab2php_create()

 This function will create new record in Airtable based on base ID and table name.
-In addition, fields and values are also required variables to be able to perform this function correctly.
-The use of these variables are listed in the table below.
+In addition, fields and values are also required arguments to be able to perform this function correctly.
+The use of these arguments are listed in the table below.

 ```php
 airtab2php_insert([APIKEY], [BASE], [TABLE], [FIELDS], [VALUES]);